 The 8x8 voice and video broadband phone service enables broadband Internet users to add digital voice and video communications services to their high-speed Internet connections.
-Customers can choose a direct-dial phone number from any of the rate centers offered by the service, and then use an 8x8 supplied IP phone or terminal adapter, which enables the customer to use an existing telephone to connect to a broadband Internet connection and make or receive calls from a regular telephone number.
-All 8x8 telephone accounts come with voice mail, caller ID, call waiting, call waiting caller ID, call forwarding, hold, line-alternate, 3-way conferencing, web and voice-prompt access to account controls, and online billing.
-In addition, we offer videophones and video telephony software in conjunction with our service plans that connect to a customer's high-speed Internet network to deliver all of the voice features above, as well as unlimited video calls to any other 8x8 videophone customer in the world.
-We have developed a suite of business services called 8x8 Virtual Office that offer featurerich communications services to small and medium-sized businesses, eliminating the need for traditional telecommunications services and business phone systems.
-Our primary focus with the Virtual Office service is on replacing private branch exchange, or PBX, telephone systems in the small business marketplace with a hosted, Internet-based business phone service solution.
-8x8 Virtual Office completely replaces a company's PBX infrastructure by delivering all telecom services over a managed or unmanaged Internet connection.
-We also sell pre-programmed IP and analog telephones with speakerphones and a display screen, in conjunction with our Virtual Office service plans, which enable our business customers to access additional Virtual Office features through on-screen phone menus.
-8x8 MobileTalk enables mobile phone users to make international calls from their mobile phones over the 8x8 international network.
-The current 8x8 international per minute rate charged to the mobile phone user is much less expensive than the current rates typically charged by the provider of the mobile phone service.
+Customers can choose a regular direct-dial phone number from any of the rate centers offered by the service and then use an existing telephone to make and receive calls over a standard broadband Internet connection.
+All 8x8 telephone accounts come with bundled voice mail, caller ID, call waiting, call waiting caller ID, call forwarding, hold, line-alternate, 3-way conferencing, web and voice-prompt access to account controls, and online billing.
+In addition, we offer videophones and video telephony software in conjunction with our service plans that connect to a customer's high-speed Internet network to deliver all of the voice features above, as well as unlimited video calls, to any other 8x8 videophone customer worldwide.

+The 8x8 Virtual Office suite of business phone services offers small and medium-sized businesses feature-rich, HD (high definition) audio-enhanced communications services that eliminate the need for traditional telecommunications services and business phone systems.
+The 8x8 Virtual Office solution essentially replaces an on-premise PBX (private branch exchange), telephone system with a hosted, Internet-based business phone service that is delivered over a managed or unmanaged Internet connection.
+We sell pre-programmed IP telephones with speakerphones and a display screen, in conjunction with our Virtual Office service plans, which enable our business customers to access additional Virtual Office features through on-screen phone menus.
+The 8x8 Virtual Office Pro unified communications solution, introduced in January 2010, bundles the 8x8 Virtual Office hosted PBX phone service with other essential businesses software communications services such as web conferencing, call recording and archiving, Internet fax, chat, voicemail and presence management and a mobile iPhone/iPad extension in a competitively priced offering.
+8x8 Virtual Office Pro takes the functionality of an already powerful hosted PBX phone service to a new level with high fidelity HD voice, remote accessibility via any web browser or smart phone and integration with vital collaboration tools.